kradul/bewd_sf_12/03_Collections_Loops/README.md

 ###Homework

--	Finish ex_teddit_hashes.rb for Tue Dec 1.
+-	Finish STEP 1 ex_teddit_hashes.rb for Tue Dec 1.
+(STEP 2 involves loops which we didn't finish covering in class.)

+- Homework 1 solution is posted.

 ###Slides